 How I Used Credit Card Miles & Perks to Get Cheap Flights

 This year, I’ve been collecting Delta miles with my Gold Delta SkyMiles® Credit Card from American Express.
-I applied for the card when the intro bonus was increased (I earned 60,000 Delta miles after meeting the minimum spending requirements, but this particular offer is no longer available) and earned a bunch more miles from flying Delta this year.
+I applied for the card when the intro bonus was increased (I earned 60,000 Delta miles after meeting the minimum spending requirements) and earned a bunch more miles from flying Delta this year.
 So I booked the first flight for 70,000 Delta miles + ~$100 in taxes & fees.

 It wasn’t the best redemption in the world, but it was nice to keep hundreds of dollars in my pocket.

 Booking the second flight was a bit more complicated, but it paid off!
 My wife and I hold multiple American Express travel credit cards, including the The Platinum Card® from American Express, American Express® Gold Card, and Hilton Honors Aspire Card from American Express.
 These cards come with an airline fee credit for your selected airline.
 These airline fee credits can be used for things like seat upgrades, checked bag fees, and other incidental fees.